dbybanez/100-days-of-code/r1-log.md

 Working on the backend again.
 Promises, promise all, ugh. https://github.com/dbybanez/portfolio

 ### R1D27
-All 3 API endpoint now works.
-Each endpoint gets all data from MySQL, MSSQL, and MongoDB.
-Encountered an error when trying to do a load test on the MySQL API endpoint.
-It throws a "packets out of order" error when doing concurrency of 10 within 20 seconds.
-But it was an easy fix.
-Just a couple of Google tabs. 😆 https://github.com/dbybanez/dbs-webapp
+Added an endpoint which queries all data from the 3 databases.
+Also added load test package which measures API calls latency.
+I'm not sure if this is the right path on measuring database performance tho.
+Lol. https://github.com/dbybanez/dbs-webapp